defaultxr/fluxus-mode/README.md

 - Get this on MELPA
 - Figure out if it's possible to automatically hide Fluxus's on-screen REPL (this will be optional of course)
+- Get this working with eldoc mode somehow
 - Other stuff also.